ansible/ansible/docs/docsite/rst/python_3_support.rst

 .. note:: Ansible supports Python version 3.5 and above only.

 .. note:: Technology preview features provide early access to upcoming product innovations, enabling you to test functionality and provide feedback during the development process.
-   Please be aware that tech preview features may not be functionally complete and are not
-   intended for production use.
+   Please be aware that tech preview features may not be functionally complete and are not intended for production use.
 To report a Python 3 bug, please see `Community Information & Contributing <http://docs.ansible.com/ansible/community.html#i-d-like-to-report-a-bug>`_.

 Testing Python 3 with commands and playbooks
 --------------------------------------------

-* Run Ansible 2.2+ :ref:`from source <from_source>`
+* Run Ansible 2.2+ - See :ref:`from_source`
 * To test Python 3 on the controller, run your ansible command via ``python3``.
 For example: